Dog (engineering): Door dog

 The watertight doors that allow passage through bulkheads between compartments inside a ship can be closed during emergencies to seal off one compartment from another, thus isolating flooding, smoke and heat from adjoining compartments.
 The objects that are wedged against the door to hold it closed are dogs.
 To dog the doors means to close the doors and secure them in the closed positions.
 Similarly, hatches are the horizontal openings between decks, and are secured with hatch dogs.

 Firedog

 A firedog, fire dog, or dog iron is a form of andiron used in a pair to secure wood for a fire or skewers for cooking over one.

 Clutch dog

-A clutch dog mates the engine to the transmission in a modern manual-shift automobile is a friction clutch whose disc and pressure plate are smooth; they lock up simply through friction.
-However, some kinds of clutches (including those inside an automatic transmission) may lock up via the engagement of dogs, rather than only through friction.
-These clutches are called dog clutches and the dogs used within them are called clutch dogs.
+Clutch dogs are the individual lugs within a mechanism called the dog clutch, which comprises a pair of unconnected discs aligned axially, each with a radial arrangement of lugs which oppose one another and which interlock when the plates are in contact.
+Examples of dog clutches can be found in many vintage automobiles and are implemented in some modern automatic transmissions.
+The dog clutch contrasts with the friction clutch, the most basic form of which comprises a smooth disc and pressure plate: when pressed together they lock up simply through friction, which permits some degree of slip as the mating pressure is modulated and thus permits some difference in the rotational speeds of the discs.
+A dog clutch, however, is a binary system, thus requiring that the rotating speeds of the two discs be matched prior to mating to avoid damage by jerk within the system - this can be achieved automatically, such as by implementing a synchromesh mechanism, or manually, as in a crash gearbox.